durandaltheta/cpp_template_workshop/README.md

 However, in cases where the code in question is any of the following then templates and inlining are often a good solution:
 - frequently used algorithm follows a similar pattern with different types
-- frequently used algorithm follows a similar pattern with different executing code
+- frequently used algorithm follows a similar pattern which wraps executing code inside another function
 - compiler maximum runtime speed optimization is required (at the expense of longer startup load times)

 Furthermore, templates are ultimately just functions (that will been finalized by the compiler as needed), and can be used to also abstract difficult and/or dangerous code just like normal functions.
+What this means, more generally, is that *templates expand your ability to abstract code*.

 An example of several of the above issues: you need to launch a child thread which does some initialization but the parent thread wants to wait till the child completes initialization before moving on.